-- 9.3 Durham School uses a Behaviour Pathway to respond to occasions when pupil behaviour falls short of expectations; sanctions range from the lowest level of intervention [SO] to the highest [S5], and are graded in response. - 9.4 All sanctions are recorded by the relevant teacher in SIMS, and weekly reviews of pupil behaviour are conducted by Housemasters/-mistresses who determine the hierarchy of disciplinary sanctions: - Verbal reprimand and/or warning; - Minor chore if appropriate (tidying of a mess created by the pupil, or written exercise which encourages the pupil to reflect on behaviour); - Detention, in ascending scale of a lunchtime, departmental, Wednesday evening (4.30-5.30pm), and Principal (Saturday);
+- 9.3 Durham School uses a Behaviour Pathway to respond to occasions when pupil behaviour falls short of expectations; sanctions range from the lowest level of intervention [S1] to the highest [S5], and are graded in response. - 9.4 All sanctions are recorded by the relevant teacher in iSAMS, and weekly reviews of pupil behaviour are conducted by Housemasters/-mistresses who determine the hierarchy of disciplinary sanctions: - Verbal reprimand and/or warning [S1]; - Minor chore if appropriate (tidying of a mess created by the pupil, or written exercise which encourages the pupil to reflect on behaviour) [S1 or S2]; - Detention, in ascending scale of a lunchtime [S1 or S2], departmental [S2], Wednesday evening (4.30-5.30pm) [S3], and Principal (Saturday) [S4];

-- Gating within the School bounds;

-- Use of a written Behaviour Contract;

-- Suspension, either internal or external;
+- Gating within the School bounds [S3 or S4]; - Use of a written Behaviour Contract [S4]; - Suspension, either internal or external [S4]; - Permanent exclusion [S5].

-- Permanent exclusion.

-Chorister School, Cathedral site (Years 3 to 6)
+Chorister School (Years 3 to 6)

-- 9.5 All pupils are familiarised with the Chorister School Behaviour Pathway at the start of each academic year, and in PSHE lessons they discuss and identify behaviours that are inappropriate.
+- 9.5 All pupils are familiarised with the Chorister School Behaviour Pathway at the start of each academic year, and in LWE lessons they discuss and identify behaviours that are inappropriate.
 The Behaviour Pathway indicates the levels of sanctions against types of behaviours and associated communication pathways.
 The use of traffic lights: Amber, Red and Double Red identifies a clear pathway of communication between teachers, parents and Senior Leadership. - 9.6 In consultation with parents, a Focus Card may be used to monitor pupil behaviour and response over an agreed period. - 9.7 Red and Double Red traffic lights are recorded on the pupil's CPOMS chronology.
-These are then reviewed by the Pastoral Leads to track recurring behaviours.
+These are then reviewed by the Deputy Heads to track recurring behaviours.

-Chorister School, Bow site (FS1 to Year 2)
+Chorister School (FS1 to Year 2)

 - 9.8 Pupils in FS1 to Year 2 start each day on the sun and may be removed from it for unacceptable behaviour in relation to the Golden Rules. - 9.9 Thinking time is an instant system used in KS1.
 Star breathing and classroom emotion displays may be used as appropriate in the EYFS to support the development of self-regulation skills. - 9.10 A pupil's unacceptable behaviour is handled in a way that is appropriate for their age and stage of development.
 For example, if unacceptable behaviour persists after being given a verbal warning, staff will use strategies of distraction, discussion, or withdrawal of the child from the situation.
 This may include a pupil having their play area restricted.
 Pupils are encouraged by staff to think about how their behaviour might improve or become more positive. - 9.11 A record is kept when a child is removed from the sun and parents are informed using their planner.
-These overviews are then reviewed by the EYFS Lead, Head of Pre-prep or Pastoral Leads to track recurring behaviours.
+These overviews are then reviewed by the EYFS Lead, Head of Pre-prep or Deputy Head (Pastoral) to track recurring behaviours.